open-company/developer-onboarding/README.md

 ## Process Priorities

 Production code gets tested.
 Tests run in [continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration).
 Not all code needs all kinds of tests (unit, integration, system, acceptance, ...).
-Pragmatism still rules and strict [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is not important to us, we prefer our own version of TDD, thinking-driven development, but automated test development is a core skill of all our developers.
-Test automation is a key consideration in code reviews.
+Pragmatism still rules and strict [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is not important to us (we prefer our own version of TDD, thinking-driven development), but automated test development is a core skill of all our developers and test automation is a key consideration in code reviews.

 All services do their best to trap and report errors.
 Error handling and alerting is a key consideration in code reviews.

 Deployment is automated.
 It’s not done until it ships with automated deployment.
 It ships as soon as possible.
-Risk is mitigated by shipping small and incrementally.
+Risk is mitigated by shipping small changes  incrementally.

 All developers write documentation.
 Documentation is part of code review: did the appropriate docs get created and updated for the addition/change?

 Documentation is well-organized.
 Even when good docs exist, if the person that needs them doesn’t know where they are or that they exist, they do no good.

-Code is documented too, comments are good!
-It’s critical to always document why is this code doing what it’s doing.
-It’s important to document what the code is doing as well, when it’s not obvious.
+Code is documented.
+Comments are good!
+It’s always critical to comment on why this code is doing what it’s doing.
+It’s also important to comment on what the code is doing, when that’s not completely obvious.

 ## Coding Guidelines

 We're much more interested in ensuring code follows the values and priorities described above than that it follows any particular coding standard.
-Code formatting is just the small tip of a very large iceberg; poorly formatted code can be programmatically tidied!
-Poorly done thinking can't be programatically rethought.
-That being said, there are some guidelines we look for:
+Code formatting is just the small tip of a very large iceberg; poorly formatted code can be programmatically tidied, but poorly done thinking can't be programatically rethought.
+That being said, here are some code guidelines we look for:

-* Do your best to conform to the coding style that's here...
-We like it.
+* Do your best to conform to the coding style that's already there in the repository...
+That means we like it.
 * Use 2 soft spaces for indentation for white space irrelevant code/data.
 Use 4 soft spaces for white space relevant code/data.
 * Don't leave trailing spaces after lines.
 * Don't leave trailing new lines at the end of files.